MBJuric/kumuluzee-samples/kumuluzee-discovery/discovery-kubernetes/README.md

 The objective of this sample is to show how to deploy services, using KumuluzEE service discovery to Kubernetes cluster.
 The tutorial will guide you through the necessary steps.
 You will build two KumuluzEE samples and deploy them to Kubernetes cluster.
-Required knowledge: basic familiarity with Kubernetes and basic familarity with KumuluzEE service discovery.
+Required knowledge: basic familiarity with Kubernetes and basic familiarity with KumuluzEE service discovery.

 ## Requirements